flavorjones/chromedriver-helper/README.md

 # Updating to latest Chromedriver

-If you'd like to force-upgrade to the latest version of chromedriver, run the script `chromedriver-update` that also comes packaged with this gem.
+If you'd like to force-upgrade to the latest version of chromedriver:

+1. delete the directory `$HOME/.chromedriver-helper`
+2. run `chromedriver-update`

 This might be necessary on platforms on which Chrome auto-updates, which has been known to introduce incompatibilities with older